dragonation/rogiso/readme.md

 to find the record on the description table.
 So the value may not be valid if the redirection records dropped after a memory refragment.

-We stored lock and gc info of the complex object on a page to keep the real data of the complex object refragmentable.
+We stored lock and GC info of the complex object on a page to keep the real data of the complex object no move during refragement.

 # Integration